gargijais/sql-data-warehouse-project/README.md

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+---

+## 🌟 About Me

+Hi there!
+I'm **Gargi Jaiswal**.
+I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!

+Let's stay in touch!
+Feel free to connect with me on the following platforms: